Wilmington Violent Crime Lawyer

 Being convicted of a violent crime can have a lasting impact on your life.
 You could have trouble finding meaningful employment, lose relationships, and have a permanent criminal record for the rest of your life.
 Because the consequences and penalties for a violent crime conviction can be so severe in Wilmington, NC, it is important to seek the assistance of a skilled Wilmington violent crimes lawyer who can protect your rights.

 At W. James Payne Law Firm, our talented criminal attorney has the knowledge and skill needed to defend anyone accused of a violent crime.
 We make it our mission to fight for our clients’ innocence and ensure their rights are fully protected.
 You can count on us to be professional, communicative, and completely transparent when it comes to your case.
+A criminal defense lawyer from our firm will work tirelessly to provide you with a strong defense strategy, guiding you through the legal process and ensuring that every detail of your case is carefully examined to achieve the best possible outcome.

 What Is a Violent Crime?

 A violent crime is a serious criminal offense that involves using force or violence or threatening the use of force or violence against another person.
 Oftentimes, these crimes can result in the victim being seriously physically harmed or injured.
 They can range anywhere from considerably minor offenses, such as simple assault, to more severe crimes, such as homicide.
+A murder defense lawyer can provide crucial representation in cases involving violent crimes, particularly when facing charges as serious as murder.

 Common Types of Violent Crimes